bware7/buzzline-04-binware/README.md

 3. A CSV producer and consumer that exchange information via a different Kafka topic.

 All three applications produce live charts to illustrate the data.

+## My Custom Consumer: Sentiment Flow Analysis

+I created a consumer that shows how sentiment changes over time for different message categories.
+It reads from a Kafka topic and creates a line chart with different colors for each category (humor, news, personal, etc.).

+### What It Does
+- Tracks sentiment by category over time
+- Shows live updates as messages come in
+- Uses different colored lines for each category
+- Displays simple statistics

+### Why This Is Interesting
+You can see which types of messages tend to be more positive or negative, and watch how sentiment changes throughout the day.

+### Technical Details
+- **Data Source**: Kafka topic
+- **Chart Type**: Multi-line chart
+- **Data Used**: sentiment, category, timestamp
+- **Processing**: Store sentiment values by category and update the chart in real-time

+---

 ## First, Use Tools from Module 1 and 2